LehValensa/lightson-ng/README.md

 If check provided a reason to prevent PM mode, script installs inhibitor(s) of idle/sleep modes.
 >lightson-ng is designed for and works in the default Ubuntu 20.04 LTS: a desktop installation using Gnome 3.
 The other Linux distributions and desktop environments are not tested.
 ## Credits
 The script uses the idea of lightsOn.sh script which was a great helper until Ubuntu had grown up and drastically modified its Power Management design, so the old lightsOn.sh stopped working completely, without leaving a chance that a small change in it will fix everything.
 In the modern systems, instead of delaying the screensaver, an **inhibitor is set** which inhibits the system to go into the idle/sleep mode.
 Considering these changed rules, current lightson-ng script was written from scratch reusing about 5% of the code from the original lightsOn.sh. lightson-ng is a **New Generation** of lightsOn and is working with Ubuntu 20.04 LTS.
-Note: lightson-ng preserved the screensaver delay functionality, but it is handled a bit differently, and generally is not a recommended way to go - use inhibitors instead.
+>lightson-ng preserved the screensaver delay functionality, but it is handled a bit differently, and generally is not a recommended way to go - use inhibitors instead.

 Many thanks to author of the original lightsOn.sh (iye.cba) for the simple and brilliant script that worked for me many years, until I upgraded to the new Ubuntu.
 Also, I want to thank to contributors of lightsOn's forks who gave me many ideas in their code to implement them in the lightson-ng (such as dynamic loop delay).
 # Table of contents
 <div class="stackedit__toc">

 <ul>
 <li><a href="#purpose">Purpose</a>
 <ul>